the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools

-`time-weighted average prices (TWAPs)` - often used by traders to execute larger orders without causing a significant impact on the market price
+`TWAPs or time-weighted average prices` - often used by traders to execute larger orders without causing a significant impact on the market price

 `tx` -  "transaction": tx.origin, txn.gasprice; don't use [tx.origin](https://www.youtube.com/watch?v=n9PAya8GhgE)